Capuchin33/zest-init/README.md

 npm init zest-pw@latest
 ```

-This invokes the `create-zest-pw` package and starts interactive prompts.
+This invokes the `zest-pw` package and starts interactive prompts.
 You can choose to:
 - install or skip `@playwright/test` (uses `npm init playwright@latest` which also installs TypeScript and browsers)
 - install or skip `@zest-pw/test`
 - create or skip `tsconfig.json`